Apache Iceberg, Data Migration, Hive, Parquet, Data Lakehouse

 Kafka to Iceberg with Spark Structured Streaming

-During migration, establish streaming pipelines to keep Iceberg tables updated:
+During migration, establish streaming pipelines to keep Iceberg tables updated (Spark 3.5+ with Iceberg 1.7+):

-Consumer Lag Tracking: Monitor streaming job performance to ensure migration keeps pace with incoming data
+Consumer Lag Tracking: Monitor streaming job performance in real-time using topic monitoring to ensure migration keeps pace with incoming data, preventing backlog accumulation

-Robust observability features help data engineers identify bottlenecks, validate data consistency, and ensure zero data loss during the transition to Iceberg-based architectures.
+Conduktor's governance features help data engineers identify bottlenecks, validate data consistency, and ensure zero data loss during the transition to Iceberg-based architectures.
+For mission-critical migrations, testing pipeline resilience with Conduktor Gateway before cutover reduces risk and ensures production stability.

 Handling Late-Arriving Data

-Iceberg's ACID guarantees make it ideal for handling late data during migration:
+Iceberg's ACID guarantees make it ideal for handling late data during migration without data loss or duplication:

 Validation and Testing